-Fig. 11.
-Specimen 2 before and after reinforcement
+Figure 11.
+Specimen 2 before and after reinforcement.

-The maximum value of the load recorded during the reinforced test was 66.48 kN (Figure 12).
-At this load value, a failure of the Basalt-FRCM (B-FRCM) reinforcement occurred [42], [43].
-The collapse of the reinforcement strip happens through debonding with the cohesive failure of the substrate (Figure 13).
+The maximum value of the load recorded during the reinforcement test was 66.48 kN (Figure 12).
+At this load value, a failure of the B-FRCM reinforcement occurred [42], [43], which was due to the debonding following the cohesive failure of the substrate (Figure 13).